A look at the lawsuits against ex-Cardinal McCarrick

 An attorney for McCarrick and a spokeswoman for the Newark archdiocese declined comment at the time.

-August 2020: A man living in North Carolina filed a lawsuit in New Jersey alleging that McCarrick sexually abused him when he was 15 or 16 years old.
+August 2020: Geoffrey Downs, a man living in North Carolina, filed a lawsuit in New Jersey alleging that McCarrick sexually abused him when he was 15 or 16 years old.

-The abuse occurred at a church while the plaintiff was serving as an altar boy with McCarrick and included physical touching of the boy’s genitals, according to the lawsuit.
+The abuse occurred at a church while Downs was serving as an altar boy with McCarrick and included physical touching of the boy’s genitals, according to the lawsuit.

-A year earlier, the plaintiff had attended an altar boy retreat at a diocese beach house and observed another boy being sexually abused by an unknown priest, the lawsuit also alleged.
+A year earlier, Downs had attended an altar boy retreat at a diocese beach house and observed another boy being sexually abused by an unknown priest, the lawsuit also alleged.

-Derek Braslow, an attorney for the plaintiff, said Monday that his client had been interviewed for the Vatican investigation.
+Downs, who came forward publicly in an effort to help other abuse victims, was interviewed for the Vatican investigation, his attorney Derek Braslow said.

 McCarrick’s attorney declined comment to news outlets when the lawsuit was filed.